What is call center shrinkage?

 For more information about what call center shrinkage is, and how to manage it, please also read the following two blog posts:

-In addition, you can download our whitepaper about tracking and improving schedule adherence – it should provide some valuable insights into the relationship between shrinkage and agent adherence.
+In addition, you can download our whitepaper about strategies for improving schedule adherence – it should provide some valuable insights into the relationship between shrinkage and agent adherence.